usnistgov/ndn-dpdk/iface/ethport/README.md

 `C.EthXdpLocator` is used in receive path when an Ethernet device is using AF\_XDP driver.
 It is stored in a BPF map that is queried by the XDP program to find the matching face.
+Notably, it does not support pass-through face.

 `C.EthFlowDef` is used during **RxFlow** setup.
 It describes the hardware filters for matching Ethernet frames intended for the face.
+Notably, for a GTP-U face, it only checks outer headers up to the GTPv1 header, but ignores inner IPv4+UDP headers.

 `C.EthTxHdr` is used in send path to generate protocol headers.
 It has a semi-complete buffer of protocol headers that is prepended before each NDNLPv2 packet.